-We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities will be adequate to meet our and our parent companies' cash needs for the remainder of 2005.
-Cash flows from operating activities and amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' principal repayment obligations that come due in 2006 and, we believe, such amounts will not be sufficient to fund our operations and satisfy such repayment obligations thereafter.
+We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities and Bridge Loan will be adequate to meet our and our parent companies' cash needs for the remainder of 2005 and 2006.
+Cash flows from operating activities and amounts available under our credit facilities and Bridge Loan may not be sufficient to fund our operations and satisfy our and our parent companies' interest payment obligations in 2007.
+It is likely that we and our parent companies will require additional funding to satisfy our and Charter's debt repayment obligations in 2007.
+We believe that cash flows from operating activities and amounts available under our credit facilities and Bridge Loan will not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations thereafter.

-It is likely that we and our parent companies' will require additional funding to repay debt maturing after 2006.
-We have been advised that Charter is working with its financial advisors to address such funding requirements.
+We have been advised that Charter is working with its financial advisors to address its and our funding requirements.
 However, there can be no assurance that such funding will be available to us.
-Although Mr. Allen and his affiliates have purchased equity from Charter and Charter Holdco in the past, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to us or our parent companies in the future.
+Although Paul G. Allen, Charter's Chairman and controlling shareholder, and his affiliates have purchased equity from Charter Holdco in the past, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to Charter, Charter Holdco or us in the future.